See the CCP

 The complete CCP and a summary can be viewed and downloaded on this website.
-Paper copies and compact discs will be available soon in limited supply by emailing a request to firstname.lastname@example.org or by calling the Refuge office at (515) 994-3400.
+Paper copies and compact discs are available in limited supply and may be obtained by emailing a request to email@example.com or by calling the Refuge office at (515) 994-3400.

 The CCP establishes three goals and 23 objectives for meeting those goals.
 Some of the objectives are departures from previous management.
 Key changes to Neal Smith NWR programs that will be implemented over the next 15 years include:

 - Increase the diversity of native plants on Refuge prairies, savannas, and sedge meadows.

 - Convert all cropland to native vegetation; use short-term farming to prepare seedbeds on restoration sites.

 - Use an integrated program of fire and grazing to emulate historic disturbance patterns and maximize the wildlife benefits of Refuge habitat.